Skip to main content

 Subsection 2.4.3 Approximations of Inverse Trigonometric Functions

-To evaluate inverse trigonometric functions that do not have special angles, we will need to use a calculator.
+To evaluate inverse trigonometric functions that do not have special angles as values, we will need to use a calculator.

 Remark 2.4.15.
 Using a Calculator.

-Using a calculator for inverse trigonometric functions: Most calculators will have a special key for the inverse sine, cosine, and tangent functions.
-Depending on your calculator, you may see the following keys for inverse the inverse trigonometric functions
+Using a calculator for inverse trigonometric functions: Most calculators will have a special key for the inverse sine, inverse cosine, and inverse tangent functions.
+Depending on the calculator, we may see the following keys for the inverse trigonometric functions:

 Function Calculator Key